Choose The Correct Option And Select Submit

 As technology continues to evolve, the way we make decisions will also change.
 Artificial intelligence (AI) is already playing an increasingly important role in decision-making, providing us with data-driven insights and automating certain tasks.

-However, it's important to remember that AI is a tool, not a replacement for human judgment.
+Even so, make sure to remember that AI is a tool, not a replacement for human judgment.
 We still need to be able to critically evaluate information, understand the context, and consider the ethical implications of our decisions.

-Furthermore, as the amount of information available to us continues to grow, it will become even more important to develop strong critical thinking skills and the ability to filter out noise and focus on the most relevant information.
+On top of that, as the amount of information available to us continues to grow, it will become even more important to develop strong critical thinking skills and the ability to filter out noise and focus on the most relevant information.

 Conclusion